 The number of tax delinquent parcels and the percent tax delinquent parcels are available for residential, apartment parcels, commercial parcels (excludes apartments) and industrial parcels.
-Information is from Cuyahoga County Fiscal Office, and is available from 2000 onward.
+Information is from Cuyahoga County Fiscal Office.

 The percent residential tax delinquent parcels are calculated as: